Geoffrey Rock: Style and influences

-As a young boy, Geoffrey Rock would often visit the Birmingham Museum and Art Gallery, where he would spend hours studying each painting individually.
+As a young boy, Rock often visited the Birmingham Museum and Art Gallery, where he spent hours studying each painting individually.
 He became particularly influenced by the Pre-Raphaelite painters Holman Hunt, Burne-Jones, and Ford Madox Brown.
 Rock’s study of these painters allowed him to develop his own realistic style of painting.

-In a 1981 publication of Arts West magazine, Geoffrey Rock described his creative process by stating, “I use reality as a starting point, but project on the canvas my most intimate reaction to the subject.
+In a 1981 publication of Arts West magazine, Rock described his creative process by stating, “I use reality as a starting point, but project on the canvas my most intimate reaction to the subject.
 I spend hours searching for the right subject; it has to strike a particular creative chord.
 I give my work total concentration… I enter a trance-like state, and it is hard to come back to reality.
 Painting is exhausting, demanding, and at times frustrating but in the long run an intensely satisfying occupation.”

 Legacy

-Geoffrey Rock held a number of solo art shows throughout his career at various locations including: Yellow Door Gallery (Winnipeg), Art Gallery of Windsor (Windsor), Gainsborough Gallery (Calgary), Galerie Sherbrook (Montreal), Art Emporium (Vancouver) and Backroom Gallery (Victoria).
+Rock held a number of solo art shows throughout his career at various locations including: Yellow Door Gallery (Winnipeg), Art Gallery of Windsor (Windsor), Gainsborough Gallery (Calgary), Galerie Sherbrook (Montreal), Art Emporium (Vancouver) and Backroom Gallery (Victoria).
 Additionally, Rock held multiple shows at the following locations: Pollock Gallery (Toronto), Alex Fraser Gallery (Vancouver), and Laing Art Gallery (Toronto).

 The work of Geoffrey Rock has been represented in collections throughout Canada and the United States.

-Geoffrey’s youngest son, Christopher Rock, followed in his father’s footsteps and has become a painter in Victoria, British Columbia.
+Rock’s youngest son, Christopher, followed in his father’s footsteps and has become a painter in Victoria, British Columbia.